gTambo/weekend-jquery-server-calculator/README.md

 - [x] HTML buttons for each number
 - [x] build click events into client side data functions
+- [x] Allow user to type or click buttons successfully
 - [ ] update css file for button sizing, font, and orientation
 - [ ] prevent post if any input fields are empty
 - [ ] show appropriate alert for missing field